openMetaAnalysis/Cell-therapy-for-acute-myocardial-infarction/README.md

 # Cell therapy for acute myocardial infarction
-A living systematic review
+A mini living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *__* effective.

 [Keep current with this topic](Keep-up.md)

-**Methods overview:** This repository is an [open  meta-analysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
+**Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.

-This respository is a limited review and contains outcomes data only without PICO and Risk of Bias Tables.
+This repository is a limited review and contains outcomes data only without PICO and Risk of Bias Tables.
 This review does not include a GRADE Profile or Summary of Findings Table.

 See [methods](http://openmetaanalysis.github.io/methods.html) for details.